 Booker T. Washington Senior High School is a public high school in Miami.
-The principal of Booker T. Washington Senior High School is Mr. William Aristide, whose e-mail is firstname.lastname@example.org.
-947 students go to Booker T. Washington Senior High School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-12% of the Booker T. Washington Senior High School students have "limited English proficiency."
-91% of the 947 students here are paying reduced lunch prices.
-The ratio of students to teachers at Booker T. Washington Senior High School is 16:1.
+The principal of Booker T. Washington Senior High School is Mr. William Aristide, who can be contacted at firstname.lastname@example.org.
+947 children attend Booker T. Washington Senior High School and identify mostly as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+12% of the Booker T. Washington Senior High School students are "limited in English proficiency."
+91% of the 947 students here have subsidized lunches.
+The student to teacher ratio at Booker T. Washington Senior High School is 16:1.
 Esy Summer Center is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - Video film production

 - Cross country

 |Students eligible for free or reduced-price lunch program||91%||73%|